paseo-network/paseo-action-submission/rfcs/onboard_infrastructure_providers.md

 > At least one of the above statements needs to be true.

 A proof of ownership of the onchain account is required in case the contributor is elegible because of its on-chain activity.
-This can be provided by signing the following text with your validator's public account:
+This can be provided by signing the following text so it can be verified with your validator's on-chain public account:

 ```bash
 PASEO